 4. Spark Conversation with Questions to Get to Know Each Other Better

 Whether you’ve been together for months, years, or decades, there’s always more you can find out about your partner.
 Have a glass of wine, cozy up in a comfortable spot, and find out things about your partner you might have never known with questions that will bring you two closer together.
-It’ll spark much more meaningful and interesting conversations than your next day’s schedules or who’s picking up the kids from school.
+It’ll spark much more meaningful and interesting conversations than your next day’s schedules or what needs to be on the next grocery list.

 5. Cook Together

 It’s probably only one of you cooking dinner each night (likely the one who got home earlier that day), but cooking together turns dinner into quality time.
 Put your partner on grilling duty for a fancy steak dinner, or roll out dough together for homemade pasta.
 If cooking isn’t one (or both) of your styles, order-in and bake a dessert.
 Even making a simple batch of brownies or delicious crème brûlée (for the seasoned baker) will be fun for you two to do together (plus, you might even have leftovers the kids will love the next day).

 6. Have a Picnic